Exotic Invertible Phases with Higher-Group Symmetries: Introduction

-In this work, we investigate a family of invertible phases in arbitrary even spacetime dimensions, which includes Kitaev's chain in 1+1d \cite{Kitaev:2001kla,Fidkowski:2019zkn}.
+In this work, we investigate a family of invertible phases in arbitrary even spacetime dimensions, which includes the non-trivial phase of the Kitaev's chain in 1+1d \cite{Kitaev:2001kla,PhysRevB.83.075103}.
 We will focus on the invertible phase in 3+1d, which we call the ``invertible exotic loop topological order (iELTO)''.
 The theory has a unique loop excitation.
 When the exotic loops cross each other {\it i.e.} when their open worldsheet intersects in spacetime, the process produces a minus sign in the correlation function.\footnote{ This is reminiscent of the fermion particle exchange statistics in 1+1d.} The invertible exotic loop topological order has {\it spacetime two-group global symmetry} that combines the $O(4)$ spacetime Lorentz symmetry, which includes the time-reversal symmetry, and $\mathbb{Z}_2$ one-form symmetry.\footnote{ The higher-form symmetries in this work are the relativistic higher-form symmetries \cite{Gaiotto:2014kfa}, where the generators can be continuously deformed without changing their eigenvalues unless crossing a charged operator.
-In the terminology of \cite{Qi:2020jrf}, they are ``unfaithful higher-form symmetries''.} We review some general properties of higher-group symmetries in Section \ref{sec:revhighergroup}.
+In the terminology of \cite{Qi:2020jrf}, they are ``unfaithful higher-form symmetries'', which means that small deformations of the symmetry generator do not change its value, in contrast to ``faithful higher-form symmetries" where the symmetry generators supported on different submanifolds are different, such as the higher-form symmetries in the Toric code lattice model \cite{Kitaev:1997wr}.} We review some general properties of higher-group symmetries in Section \ref{sec:revhighergroup}.
 The exotic loop excitation transforms under the $\mathbb{Z}_2$ one-form symmetry.\footnote{This is similar to that the symmetry group for fermionic particles is $Spin(d)$ in $d$ spacetime dimension, which is the Lorentz symmetry $SO(d)$ extended by the $\mathbb{Z}_2$ fermion parity symmetry, see {\it e.g.}~\cite{Kapustin:2014dxa}.} The spacetime two-group symmetry implies that the exotic loops obey several properties: for instance, the Lorentz symmetry acts in an anomalous way on the exotic loop.
 The exotic loop invertible phase in 3+1d has several interesting boundary physics: (1) the boundary has an anti-semion, which is similar to the dangling Majorana fermion edge modes in Kitaev's chain \cite{Kitaev:2001kla,Fidkowski:2019zkn}.
 (2) the boundary has a chiral central charge that is different from conventional time-reversal symmetric ordinary bosonic systems {\it i.e.} systems that consist of boson particles but not exotic loops.
 The boundary chiral central charge of the exotic loop invertible phase is indicative of a finite thermal Hall conductance on the boundary.
 A strict 2+1d time-reversal symmetric system has a vanishing thermal Hall conductance, while a system that resides on the boundary of a 3+1d bulk bosonic time-reversal invariant invertible phase can have thermal Hall conductance that equals an integer multiple of four \cite{Kapustin:2014tfa} in units of $\frac{\pi k^2_B T}{6\hbar}$ with $T$ being the temperature.
 In contrast, the invertible exotic loop topological order phase has a boundary thermal Hall conductance that equals $\pm1$, which distinguishes the exotic loop phase from ordinary time-reversal symmetric bosonic systems.
 The thermal Hall conductance on the boundary is a measurable prediction for the invertible exotic loop phase.